24 April 2021

 label: Delabel - nationality: France

-I purchased the album back in '89 - and actually played it quite a bit, but unfortunately I lost the vinyl version along the way.
-However, I have since got hold of a reissue containing two bonus tracks.
-The original version comes with 12 tracks and a playing length of approx. 42 minutes, while the '91 CD version is approx. 48 minutes.
+I purchased the album back in '89 - and actually played it quite a bit, but unfortunately, I lost the vinyl version along the way.
+However, I have since got hold of a cd reissue containing two bonus tracks.
+The original version comes with 12 tracks and a total running length of approx. 42 minutes, while the '91 cd issue is approx. 48 minutes.

-Mlah is the band's first, and in my eyes also their absolute best.
-There's an immediateness and a joy of playing, and the album mostly sounds like what it is: recorded live in a studio with all members in high spirits, which is aptly conveyed in the official music video for perhaps the their best-known song: "Zobi la Mouche" - see also "Voilà l'été".
+Mlah is the band's first, and in my view also their absolute best.
+There's an immediateness and a joy of playing, and the album mostly sounds like what it is: recorded live in a studio with all members in high spirits, which is aptly conveyed in the official music video for perhaps the their best-known song: "Zobi la Mouche" - also listen to "Voilà l'été".

 Highly recommended.